The Bartlett School of Architecture, University College London, UK; October 2015 – October 2016

 Curtis + Ginsberg Architects LLP – Designer, New York City, New York; November 2016 —

-Working as a designer for an architecture practice focused on affordable housing in NYC.
+Works as a designer for an architecture practice focused on passive house, low-income housing in NYC.

 Contributes research and writing for reports on affordable housing design, policy, and environment impact.